berehovskyi/apex-stream/docs/Collectors/SObjectCollector.md

 ##### `static partitioningBy(ISObjectPredicate predicate, ISObjectCollector downstream)`

-Returns a `SObjectCollector` that partitions the SObject input arguments according to `predicate`, reduces the values in each partition according to `downstream` Collector, and organizes them into a `Map<Boolean, Object>` whose values are the result of the downstream reduction. <p>The result container values type can be casted to a specific type using SObjectCollector.cast.</p>
+Returns a `SObjectCollector` that partitions the SObject input arguments according to `predicate`, reduces the values in each partition according to `downstream` Collector, and organizes them into a `Map<Boolean, Object>` whose values are the result of the downstream reduction. <p>The result container values type can be cast to a specific type using SObjectCollector.cast.</p>

 ###### Parameters
 |Param|Description|